Close button

 As mentioned earlier, internal events have a mandatory nature and high-quality contact data.
 Paid events have a cost barrier, resulting in lower registration rate benchmarks.
 Learn how to increase the number of event registrations in this blog post.

-Benchmarks for the response rate to event invitations
+Benchmarks for the response rate of event invitations

 The response rate includes all reactions to an invitation, including cancellations.
 Average benchmarks are: